 Should I Use Topical Steroids For Hair Loss?

 Looking back, if it was to happen again (fingers crossed it won’t), I probably wouldn’t bother with using a topical steroid.
-I don’t think it particularly sped anything up, it just meant that every evening I had to touch my giant bald hole, when I just wanted to pretend that it didn’t exist.
-At the 2 month mark I actually had the steroid injected straight into my head, which as you can imagine wasn’t that fun.
+I don’t think it particularly sped anything up.
+It just meant that every evening I had to touch my giant bald hole, when I just wanted to pretend that it didn’t exist.
+At the 2 month mark I actually had the steroid injected straight into my head.
+As you can imagine wasn’t that fun.
 After I had the injections, I stopped using the liquid steroids.

 Other than the main ‘hole’ I was losing hair all over my head, but not in patches, it just got really thin.
 The problem with steroids is that you can’t use them across a large area, so I could only really use it on the worst patch.